NormanLo4319/Python_Fundamentals/README.md

 * 5.3 - For Loop
 * 5.4 - Comprehension and Generator
 * 5.5 - Boolean Evaluation
-* 5.6 - A Simple Program to Evaluate a Word File
+* 5.6 - Simple Program to Evaluate a Word File